Berserk of Gluttony: Anime

 In October 2022, it was announced that the series would receive an anime television series adaptation.
 The series is animated by A.C.G.T and directed by Tetsuya Yanagisawa, with scripts supervised by Mariko Kunisawa, and characters designed by Takafumi Furusawa.
 The series aired from October 5 to December 21, 2023, on Tokyo MX, SUN and BS11.
 (Note: Tokyo MX lists the series premiere on October 4 at 25:30, which is effectively October 5 at 1:30 a.m.
 JST.)
 Both the opening theme song, "Jekyll & Hyde", and the ending theme song, "Ao no Genseki" (青の原石), are performed by EverdreaM.

 Crunchyroll streamed the series worldwide outside of East Asia, and Muse Communication licensed the series for South Asia and Southeast Asia.

+On April 27, 2026, it was announced that the series would receive a second season.
+The season is set to premiere in 2027.